 The Generation Provider will provide power factor correction equipment to meet voltage tolerances at the POI as required by Xcel Energy and FERC interconnection guidelines.
 This also pertains to the station located adjacent to the Keenesburg Substation that will include two 45 MVAR switchable capacitor banks for voltage support at the POI.
 Station Service at the Cedar Wind expanded station (located approximately twenty-three miles from the existing CCWE1 Substation) is the responsibility of the Generation Provider.
 It is assumed that the Generation Provider has made arrangements with the local utility/service provider (High West Energy) for a Station Service Point at the new site.

-PSCo needs approximately four to six weeks to test the requirements of the Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW.
+The Transmission Provider needs approximately four to six weeks to test the requirements of the Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW.
 Much of the testing can be performed in parallel with the construction schedule.
-The Generation Provider must show the ability to control power factor and provide voltage support as measured at the POI, across the required +/- 0.95 power factor range during all operating conditions (0 MW to 550 MW).
-A typical testing and commissioning procedure can be found in the Appendix of this report.